-If you have a concern with regard to the behaviour of an adult towards a young person, it is important that you share your concerns with the BWSW Lead Safeguarding Officer Tel: 07779 663208 or email safeguarding@bwsf.co.uk If you have a concern regarding the BWSW Lead Safeguarding Officer you should share your concerns with the BWSW Chairman in post at the relevant time.
+If you have a concern with regard to the behaviour of an adult towards a young person, it is important that you share your concerns with the Safeguarding Lead Officer Tel: 07919 131671 or email safeguarding@bwsf.co.uk If you have a concern regarding the Safeguarding Lead Officer you should share your concerns with the current chief executive officer or chairman of BWSW.

-All information received and discussed will be treated in the strictest confidence and only shared with those individuals with BWSW who will be able to manage and resolve the situation.
+All information received and discussed will be treated in the strictest confidence and only shared with those individuals within BWSW who will be able to manage and resolve the situation.
 On occasion it may be necessary to seek advice from or inform the statutory agencies e.g. Children's Services and/or the Police.
-All concerns will be taken seriously and managed accordingly within the policy and procedures for the welfare of young people in Water skiing.
+All concerns will be taken seriously and managed accordingly within the procedures for the welfare of young people in Water skiing set out in the Safeguarding Regulation.